BavarianByte/project-glinux/Readme.md

 3. /install/programs.sh
 4. /install/install-desktop.sh

-After rebooting, you should see the normal Ubuntu Desktop.
-Continue with executing the remaining scripts with Nautilus/CLI:
+After rebooting, you should see the normal KDE Plasma Desktop.
+Continue with executing the remaining scripts with Dolphin/CLI:

 5. /install/drivers.sh
 6. /install/custom-kernel.sh